dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 =======

 We now want to combine the 18 datasets, scale them together, and calculate merging statistics.
-We will use the :doc:`dials.scale<../../programs/dials_scale>` for this.
+We will use :doc:`dials.scale<../../programs/dials_scale>` for this.
 A particularly helpful feature of this program is its capability to automatically filter out bad parts of the combined dataset using the ΔCC½ metric.
-By default this removes complete datasets, which is useful for snapshot and small wedge serial crystallography where we are not paying so much attention to changes during the dataset caused by radiation damage.
+By default this removes complete datasets, which is useful for snapshot and small wedge serial crystallography where we tend to consider each dataset a unit and are not paying much attention to changes *within* each dataset caused, for example, by radiation damage.
 By contrast, in this case, we'd like to try filtering individual bad images rather than complete datasets.
+The command we need for that is the following:

 .. code-block:: bash